duderstadt-lab/mars-docs/docs/image/ObjectTracker.md

 <div style="text-align: center"><img  src='{{site.baseurl}}/docs/image/img/img12.png' width='550'/></div>

 * *Use ROI* - If checked a subregion of the image will be used for processing.
 Otherwise, the entire image will be used.
 You can also add a selection with the box tool, so making a rectangular ROI to the image.
 This Roi will activate this box and add the settings below it.
+To select multiple ROIs to be analyzed use the ROI manager in Fiji.
+Instructions on ROI tools can be found in this [video](https://www.youtube.com/watch?v=ZPS78T_-gUs&feature=youtu.be).
 * *Channel* - Select which channel to analyze in case a video with multiple channels is provided as input.
 * *Local otsu radius* - Specifies the surrounding radius in pixels that are used to calculate the local otsu threshold on which segmentation will be based.
 Selecting a too small region might result in the identification of noise as objects, a too large region might overlook objects.
 * *Minimum distance between object centers* - Specifies how much pixels need to be present between objects.
 Two objects closer to each other than this parameter will be merged into one object.